openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Special**: These boots enable their wearer to automatically succeed at all rolls that pertain to climbing, and magically affixes them to the surface they're climbing on, even while upside down.
 Because the affixion is mechanical, no action is required to sustain the effect, and an unconscious wearer still remains affixed.

+#### Adrenal Biomod

+**Wealth Level**: 4

+*Those willing to undergo the invasive procedure will thank themselves the next time they take a bullet in the heat of battle and their biomod compensates for the pain with an automatic adrenaline pump.*

+**Properties**: Heal 3, Persistent (Heal)

 #### Aegis of Warding

 **Wealth Level**: 4